If an army platoon is issued weapons and put together after advanced infantry

 relevant technology, are they immediately capable of employing it effectively

-?
+as a team ?
 Would you risk your company on it?

 A team of experienced software developers is formed and then put through